openhab/openhabian/docs/openhabian.md

 Be aware that there is ONLY an openHAB upgrade path.
 You cannot downgrade from OH3 to OH2.
 You can exchange the binary packages (which is what openHABian will do), but there is no help to change your configuration back to a OH2 compatible one.
 So it is essential that you take a backup before you upgrade.
 You will have to restore your setup from that backup after a downgrade using menu option 51 or by manually using `openhab-cli restore <file>`.
 Menu option 05 will do the inverse and change the environment.
-It'll NOT downgrade Java. openHAB2 is known to run with Java 11, though.
+It'll NOT downgrade Java. openHAB 2 is known to run with Java 11, though.

 ### `openhabian.conf`
 You can actually set a number of parameters _before_ you run an unattended installation.
 This applies to the RPi image on an SD card as well as to a manual installation.